-Available only in 18 ct gold or platinum, it was the first wristwatch to display the date and day of the week spelt out in full in a window on the dial.
+Available only in 18 ct gold or platinum, it was the first wristwatch to display the date and day of the week, spelt out in full in a window on the dial.
 Exceptional precision, reliability, legibility and presence have made it the ultimate status watch, the embodiment of prestige.
 With the President bracelet, originally created especially for it, the Day-Date continues to be the watch par excellence of influential people.
-Like the elite golfers competing at the U.S. Open, they are the leaders in their field.
+Like the elite group of golfers competing at the U.S. Open, it is a leader in its field.